Single-cell mutational burden distributions in birth-death processes: Discussion

 \subsection{Acknowledgements}

+We thank Sabin Lessard, Nathaniel Mon P\`ere and Alexander Stein for fruitful discussions.
 This research was supported by the European Union's Horizon 2020 research and innovation programme under the Marie Sk\l odowska-Curie EvoGamesPlus grant number 955708.
-We thank Sabin Lessard, Nathaniel Mon P\`ere and Alexander Stein for fruitful discussions.